Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 Drip coffee drinkers, you're covered right here.

-At 0.4 ounces, it's not much of a weight splurge, now is it!
+At 0.4 ounces, it's not much of a weight (or price) splurge, now is it!

 The bright orange cup with the handle is not included, but we've already covered some great backpacking mug choices above.